amandacrtv/lda_topics_metaheuristics/README.md

 # lda_topics_metaheuristics

-NLP pipeline, Topic Classification and hyperparameter tuning algorithms developed for the research __"How COVID-19 Impacted Data Science: a Topic Retrieval and Analysis from GitHub Projects' Descriptions"__ _(paper under process for publication, presented on [Brazilian Symposium On Databases 2021 (SBBD)](https://sbbd.org.br/2021/))_
+NLP pipeline, Topic Classification and multicore hyperparameter tuning algorithms developed for the research __"How COVID-19 Impacted Data Science: a Topic Retrieval and Analysis from GitHub Projects' Descriptions"__ _(paper under process for publication, presented on [Brazilian Symposium On Databases 2021 (SBBD)](https://sbbd.org.br/2021/))_